Meet Our Team

 Director of Research & Board Member

 Dr. Fernando Salinas-Quiroz is an Assistant Professor at Tufts University, School of Arts and Sciences, Eliot-Pearson Department of Child Study & Human Development.
 Fer heads the Abigail Adams Eliot and Anna Eveleth Holman SOGIE Laboratory which focuses on the role of gender modality, identity, and expression as well as sexual orientation in human development.
-Their aim is to interrogate dominant theories about Human Development as well as to trans Child Studies and enhance the lives of children, youth, and families.
+Their aim is to interrogate dominant theories about Human Development as well as to trans Child Studies and enhance the lives of children, youth, families, and communities.

 A dedicated teacher, Fer was a full professor at the National Pedagogic University in Mexico before joining Tufts University.
 They have worked as a lecturer and thesis director at various undergraduate and graduate programs in Mexico, Chile, Colombia, Greece, Portugal, The Netherlands, Uruguay, and the United States.
 Fer is also a guest speaker at national and international events as well as a practicing child psychologist.
 They are passionate about studying the development of children who are raised in “modern families” as well as outside the gender binary.
 Fer’s research has been published in top journals in English, Spanish, and Portuguese as well as in four books and various book chapters.